padalgharearjun/bcalabs/README.md

 In bcalabs repository, C_LABS folder is for storing all the C programs for the C labs. you can refer the codes available here in C_LABS or you can write your C program codes and submit the Pull requests, we will happy to include them here in padalgharearjun\bcalabs repository.

+##Studay Material for BCA C Programming

+This lab is being used for understanding the C Programming langauge.

+##Propose changes if anything updated in code